annkka3/sql-business-analysis/README.md

     Built a reproducible SQL analysis project using customers, products and orders tables.
 The project includes database creation, analytical SQL queries, CSV exports and a revenue trend chart.

+    ## SQL concepts demonstrated

+- JOINs across normalized tables
+- GROUP BY aggregations
+- CTE-based analysis
+- Window functions
+- Ranking top customers/products
+- Monthly revenue analysis

+  ## Business questions answered

+1. How does revenue change by month?
+2. Which product categories generate the most revenue?
+3. Who are the top customers?
+4. What share of customers are repeat buyers?
+5. Which countries generate the highest revenue?

     ## Key outputs

     - `sql/analysis_queries.sql` — 5 business queries